tomsWebConsulting/twcsl/Element/Elements Manipulate/README.md

 * **Product Additional Info Button Block With Text "VIEW DEMO" Details Append**

-  Note the use of the twcEmIdRemove callback for some data structures.
+  Note the use of the twcEmIdAttributeRemove callback for some data structures.

   ```html
   <script type="application/vnd.twc.em">